Pawan-079/DSA-Learning-with-own-content/README.md

 # DSA-Learning-with-own-content

-Here I've learnt these topics till now in DSA:
+Here these topic make me confident in DSA:

 1. Arrays and Strings
 2. Linked Lists